The Sundowner (1911 film)

 The Sundowner is an Australian film shot in Victoria.
 Set in the Australian bush, it was billed as "a romance with many startling adventures".

 It is not known who directed the movie, but it may have been E. I. Cole as it featured his Bohemian Dramatic Company.

 It is considered a lost film.

+It is not the be confused with the Australian stage play The Sundowner (play).

 Plot

 A farmer refuses to let his daughter marry her admirer until he can show he can take care of her.
 The admirer turns out to be a villain.
 The girl marries a neighbouring squatter and they have a baby.
 The scorned admirer returns after a few years seeking revenge.
 He kidnaps the baby and there is a chase.